sbalcombe/stuartbalcombe/src/pages/a/understanding-customer-problems/index.md

 #### 1. Identify your target audience

 The first step to identifying problems is to pick a target audience and find where they hang out.
 It's important to remember that this is just a starting point.
-The goal is to let you research guide your path forward.
-If you've experienced a problem yourself you may already know where to find other people like you.

-The first step to identifying problems is to pick your target audience and find where they hang out.
-It's important to remember that this is only a starting point.
-The goal is to let you research guide your path forward.
+The goal is to let your research guide your path forward.
 If you've experienced a problem yourself you may already know where to find other people like you.

 Here are my favorite places for finding people to ask about their problems.